asastats/frontend/docs/address_page_dom.rst

    ``classic`` (design 1)
      The original page, deliberately unchanged, plus the load-more fold.
 It has no pin, no grip, no position component, and it keeps Chart.js.
-Its reference source is the pre-redesign tree at ``/home/ipaleka/claude/frontend-before``.
+Its reference is the repository's own history --- the last commit before the redesign branch --- rather than a checkout kept beside this one, which is what the pre-redesign tree was and is no longer there.

    ``dynamic`` / ``dynamic-compact`` (Dynamic / Dynamic compact,
     designs 2 and 3)